Therapy for Men in NYC

 My approach is warm, direct, and collaborative.
 I listen closely not only to what is happening in your life, but also to the patterns that repeat — in relationships, at work, in family dynamics, and sometimes even in the therapy itself.

-I work from an interpersonal and psychodynamic perspective, which means I’m interested in how your past and present relationships shape the way you experience yourself and others.
 At the same time, I’m practical and flexible.
-When it is useful, we may also focus on concrete ways to communicate more clearly, manage anxiety, understand triggers, or interrupt patterns that are getting in your way.
+I’m not rigidly tied to one method, and when useful, our work may include concrete ways to communicate more clearly, manage anxiety, understand triggers, or interrupt patterns that are getting in your way.

 The goal is not to make you into someone else.
 The goal is to help you feel more grounded, more connected, and more able to make choices rather than simply react.